• Skip to primary navigation

 2. Use credit-building tools

-Building credit is difficult if you have a short credit history (or no credit history) because you won’t qualify for most loans and credit cards.
+It’s difficult to build credit if you have no credit history (or a short credit history) because you won’t qualify for most loans and credit cards.
 Fortunately, there are credit-building tools out there that you’ll be able to access even with no credit history.

 Credit-builder loans